-Restaurants - Lighting Upgrades Abatement to 2022 Reduction from 2022 BAU scenario (t CO2-e) 200 % of 2015/16 - 21/22 abatement 0.1% Abatement to 2030 Reduction from 2030 BAU scenario (t CO2-e) 400 % of 2015/16 - 29/30 abatement 0.1% Key assumptions Description: Retrofit lighting to LED where possible covered by higher standards for new b Take up rates (% floorspace): Restaurant/Eating: 2022 - 11%, 2030 - Savings rate: Electricity: 30% reduction in lighting ouilding ional to major refurbishment which would g work. d be City actions Provide grants for independent ratings and assessments Provide practical information on money-saving measures when the City's environmental health officers visit to complete compliance checks Industry actions Restaurants, bars and other businessUpgrade to energy-efficient lighting es
+Restaurants - Lighting Upgrades Abatement to 2022 Reduction from 2022 BAU scenario (t CO2-e) 200 % of 2015/16 - 21/22 abatement 0.1% Abatement to 2030 Reduction from 2030 BAU scenario (t CO2-e) 400 % of 2015/16 - 29/30 abatement 0.1% Key assumptions Description: Retrofit lighting to LED where possible.
+Additional to major refurbishment which would be covered by higher standards for new building work.
+Take up rates (% floorspace): Restaurant/Eating: 2022 - 11%, 2030 - 20% Savings rate: Electricity: 30% reduction in lighting City actions Provide grants for independent ratings and assessments Provide practical information on money-saving measures when the City's environmental health officers visit to complete compliance checks Industry actions Restaurants, bars and other businesses • Upgrade to energy-efficient lighting

 Restaurants - Water Upgrades Abatement to 2022 Reduction from 2022 BAU scenario (t CO2-e) 100 % of 2015/16 - 21/22 abatement 0.05% Abatement to 2030 Reduction from 2030 BAU scenario (t CO2-e) 200 % of 2015/16 - 29/30 abatement 0.04% Key assumptions Description: Installation of flow restrictors to reduce water use.
 The reduction of hot water use will lead to an energy saving.
-Take up rates (% floorspace): Restaurant/Eating: 2022 - 11%, 2030 - 20% Savings rate: Electricity: 30% reduction in hot water Gas: 30% reduction in hot water City actions Provide grants for independent ratings and assessments Provide practical information on money-saving measures when the City's environmental health officers visit to complete compliance checks Industry actions Restaurants, bars and other business Improve water management by under building owners about better water ma aking
+Take up rates (% floorspace): Restaurant/Eating: 2022 - 11%, 2030 - 20% Savings rate: Electricity: 30% reduction in hot water Gas: 30% reduction in hot water City actions Provide grants for independent ratings and assessments Provide practical information on money-saving measures when the City's environmental health officers visit to complete compliance checks Industry actions Restaurants, bars and other businesses • Improve water management by undertaking an audit and talking to neighbours and building owners about better water management city of villages